Cywus98213/Camp-Vuiw/README.md

 ## Features

-Yelp-Camp currently supports the following features:
+Camp-Vuiw currently supports the following features:

 - Basic single-page routing
 - RESTful API for adding, deleting, and updating data in the database